gomathishankar28/ms3_meercq/README.md

 **Media**

-The hero image displays a picture of handyman with all the tools..
-All the other images used throughout the website are relative to our service.
-All images have been resized and compressed in order to boost the UX flow.
+The hero image displays a picture of handyman with all the tools.All the other images used throughout the website are relative to our service.All images have been resized and compressed in order to boost the UX flow.

 **Iconography**